RYUHOHYUN/greenguard-amr-navigation/docs/navigation_workflow.md

-# Navigation Workflow
+## Navigation Workflow

-## 1. SLAM Map Generation
+### 1. SLAM Map Generation

-- TurtleBot4 and RPLIDAR were used to create an indoor map of the test environment.
+TurtleBot4 and its LiDAR sensor were used to create an indoor map of the test environment.

-- RViz2 was used to check the map generation status.
+RViz2 was used to check the map generation status in real time.

-- The generated map was later used for AMCL localization and Nav2 navigation.
+The generated map was later used for AMCL localization and Nav2-based navigation.

-## 2. Localization
+### 2. Localization

-- AMCL was executed on the generated map.
+AMCL localization was launched using the generated map.

-- Robot pose was monitored using AMCL pose.
+The robot pose was monitored using the `/amcl_pose` topic.

-- RViz2 was used to check pose alignment on the map.
+RViz2 was used to check whether the estimated robot pose was properly aligned with the map.

-## 3. Waypoint Collection
+### 3. Waypoint Collection

-- RViz2 clicked point was used to collect candidate waypoint coordinates.
+The RViz2 `/clicked_point` topic was used to collect candidate waypoint coordinates.

-- Nav2 Goal and teleop command were used to check whether each waypoint was actually reachable.
+Nav2 Goal and teleop commands were used to verify whether each waypoint was actually reachable by the robot.

+Only waypoints that were reachable in the real test environment were included in the patrol route.

-## 4. Patrol Control
+### 4. Patrol Control

-- The robot first checks the current AMCL pose.
+The robot first checks its current pose using `/amcl_pose`.

-- The nearest waypoint is selected from the current robot position.
+The nearest waypoint is selected based on the current robot position.

-- The robot moves to the nearest waypoint before entering the patrol loop.
+The robot moves to the nearest waypoint before entering the patrol loop.

-- The robot repeatedly follows the predefined waypoint sequence.
+After entering the patrol loop, the robot repeatedly follows the predefined waypoint sequence.

-## 5. Speed Tuning
+### 5. Speed Tuning

-- Normal navigation speed was set to 0.30 m/s.
+Normal navigation speed was set to 0.30 m/s.

-- Patrol navigation speed was reduced to 0.15 m/s for more stable camera-based detection during patrol.
+Patrol navigation speed was reduced to 0.15 m/s for more stable camera-based detection during patrol.

+Nav2 controller speed parameters were adjusted to apply a slower speed profile during the patrol section.